Sunday, August 25, 2024

 And this is the check-list:

-The claim about high cholesterol-claim originates from the Seven Countries study and North Karelia Project.
-As late as March 2022, The Institute for Health and Welfare prided themselves on convincing Finns to reduce their consumption of butter and salt, food items that nutrition science show is crucial for physical and mental health (Ede, 2019Howard et al. 2006Mente et al. 2021).
+The claim that high cholesterol is dangerous originates from the Seven Countries study and North Karelia Project.
+As recently as March 2022, the National Institute for Health and Welfare (THL) was proud to have succeeded in convincing Finns to reduce their consumption of butter and salt:

-Is this the reason Vapaavuori made the incorrect claim in his op-ed, or is there another factor which explains why?
+Was that the reason why Vapaavuori made the incorrect claim in his op-ed, or is there another factor which explains why?

 Ergo.
-The proposition Vapaavuori offered five five-and-a-half years ago during spring 2019, which likely was a reiterating from THL, has been costly, not only for children, but also for himself.
+The proposition Vapaavuori offered five five-and-a-half years ago during spring 2019, was never validated, but likely a reiteration from THL, and has been costly, not only for children, but also for himself.

 How do decision makers avoid the mental pitfalls mentioned above?